Suzanne Siminski, MS, MBA

 Lynette Blacher, MLS

 Lynette Blacher, Director of Data Management for the International Breast Cancer Study Group (IBCSG), has worked at Frontier Science for 20 years.
 Lynette is involved in global collaboration with research groups and networks in six continents to conduct clinical trials in breast cancer, and is responsible for oversight of all IBCSG data management and trial coordination activities within the Data Management Center (DMC) at Frontier Science.
 As a member of Frontier Science Leadership, Lynette is involved in several Frontier Science initiatives, including the State University of New York at Buffalo Intern Program, grant proposal writing, and the development of monitoring procedures.
 She is also a member of the Federal Information Security Management Act (FISMA) Group and Compliance Committee and coordinates the Cancer Projects Oversight Group.
+In 2019, Lynette became Project Lead for the Data Management and Reporting Unit for the Cancer Prevention Clinical Trials Network (CP-CTNet).

 Marlene Cooper, MS